MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 ## Domain Confirmation Dialog

-Starting April 2023, organizations using auto-acceleration or smart links may encounter a new screen in the sign-in UI, called the Domain Confirmation Dialog.
-This screen is part of Microsoft's security hardening efforts and requires users to confirm the domain of the tenant they are signing into.
+Starting April 2023, organizations using auto-acceleration or smart links might encounter a new screen in the sign-in UI, called the Domain Confirmation Dialog.
+This screen is part of Microsoft's security hardening efforts and requires users to confirm the domain of the tenant they're signing into.

 ### What You Need to Do